 Selfies as digital memory During the game, players are experiencing the neighbourhood through the lens of play.
 Playing in other cities This is the second time this selfie-treasure hunt was played, and 32 refugees have participated so far.
 Dartmouth College Researchers Say Newly Designed Game Will Reduce Social Bias And Spread Diversity.
 With the release of any violent video game, like Grand Theft Auto or Halo, you’ll see media coverage calling out all the negative aspects of the game as well as the impact it might have on the people who play them.

 Although some aspects of this argument may ring true — violent games have been linked to aggression but not criminal behavior — there are those out there who wish to bring to light the positive aspects of these games.
 Researchers at Dartmouth College are some of these people, and a study they published in Cyberpsychology: Journal of Psychosocial Research on Cyberspace does just that.
+The study focused not on the marketing of games or how people play them, but instead looked at the way the games themselves are designed and how the design of a game can change players' biases, reduce social stereotypes and prejudice, and instill in gamers a broader vision of diversity.
+Buffalo: The Name-Dropping Game was the second card game researchers used to test their theory.
 Evolution of Minecraft (Infographic) A Touch-Screen Game That Wants to Save the World.